EraMCnet/EraMC-Meta/README.md

 # Language
-The language files for the EraMC.net server
+Meta files for the EraMC.net server